Jaylon Moore (offensive lineman)

-Jaylon Moore (born January 9, 1998) is an American football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He was selected with the 155th pick of the 2021 NFL Draft.
-He played college football at Western Michigan.
+Jaylon Moore (born January 9, 1998) is an American professional football offensive tackle for the Kansas City Chiefs of the National Football League (NFL).
+He was selected by the San Francisco 49ers with the 155th pick of the 2021 NFL draft.
+He played college football for the Western Michigan Broncos.

 College career

 Moore was ranked as a two–star recruit by 247Sports.com coming out of high school.
 He committed to Western Michigan on June 7, 2015.
 He was a tight end in high school, but converted to offensive lineman in college.

 Professional career

+San Francisco 49ers

-Moore was drafted by the San Francisco 49ers with the 155th pick in the fourth round of the 2021 NFL Draft.
+Moore was selected by the San Francisco 49ers with the 155th pick in the fourth round of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
+As a rookie, he appeared in seven games and started three.
+In the 2022 season, he appeared in all 17 regular season games and the 49ers' three postseason games.
+He made two starts in weeks 5 and 6.
+In the 2023 season, he appeared in 16 regular season games and made two starts, weeks 7 and 8.
+In 2024, Moore started five games in relief of injured left tackle Trent Williams.
+On December 25, 2024, Moore was placed on injured reserve.

+Kansas City Chiefs

+On March 13, 2025, Moore signed a two-year, $30 million contract with the Kansas City Chiefs.